tangbin90/Reading/Essays/My Country Right or Left.md

  # Sentences
 >If it seems so it is because when you look backward things that happened years apart are telescoped together.

 # Notes
-- this is atest
+- this is a test